WordPress migration to Squarespace: 8 things to know

 Additionally, several professional Squarespace designers offer “premium” templates for sale.
 Almost all of them have been created with a particular type of business in mind, and they give you not only a beautiful layout, but guidance on the information you should include, and where to put it so that you’re more likely to get people to take action.

-I’m an affiliate for premium templates designed by Christy Price and you can see them here.
+I’m an affiliate for premium templates designed by Christy Price and you can see them here: best choices for authors are Scribe and Idyll.

 So, you will still see the word “template” used in the Squarespace world.
 But, please get over your anxiety that your theme is a huge decision during your WordPress migration.
 It’s not.